-Figure 4-10 Severity Classifications of the unknown material on a 0 to 5 Scale (from SRNL-L4000-2012-00007 Rev 0)
+Figure 4-9 Severity Classifications of the unknown material on a 0 to 5 Scale [15]

-A diverse microbiological community was evident by high throughput DNA sequencing analysis performed directly on collected 'spider web' material.
+A diverse microbiological community was evident by high throughput DNA sequencing analysis performed directly on collected biological structures.
 The majority of these microbes were heterotrophic, though few autotrophic signatures were detected, suggesting that outside sources of organic carbon (not algae growing in the basin) are more likely responsible for maintaining high bacterial densities and diversity.
 This result suggested a potential mitigation strategy whereby point sources of organic carbon could be controlled as a means of restricting microbiological growth and activity in the system.

-Scanning electron microscopy (SEM) was used to examine this cobweb-like material (see Figure 4-11 and Figure 4-12), as reported in SRNL-L4330-2012-00070.
+Scanning electron microscopy (SEM) was used to examine these biological structures (see Figure 4-10 and Figure 4-11), as reported in SRNL-L4330-2012-00070 [17].
 The sample was filtered and vacuum dried prior to processing and analysis.
-An SEM examination was done on the cobweb-like material and the filter together.
-There were no clear structures observed during X-ray diffraction (XRD) analysis compared to the background image of the filter.
+An SEM examination was done on the biological structures and the filter together.
+These SEM images, along with the original samples, are representative of the conditions and biological structures but do not necessarily represent the exact biological structures from Figure 4-9.
+There were no clear structures observed during energy dispersive X-ray spectroscopy (EDS) analysis compared to the background image of the filter.
 Instead, there were isolated spots and particles evident against the filter background.
-The location was examined using XRD with a Quadrant Back Scattering Detector (QBSD).
-Figure 4-13 shows representative XRD results at individual spots.
-Overall, the background XRD results of the filter results from QBSD analysis indicated the presence of iron and stainless steel, some aluminum, chloride, manganese, tantalum, magnesium, zinc, silicon, and oxygen.
-One spot contained plutonium, but the SEM operators felt that was probably contamination from the SEM enclosure.
+The location was examined using EDS with a Quadrant Back Scattering Detector (QBSD).
+Figure 4-12 shows representative EDS results at individual spots.
+Overall, the background EDS results of the filter from QBSD analysis indicated the presence of iron and stainless steel, some aluminum, chloride, manganese, tantalum, magnesium, zinc, silicon, and oxygen.
+One spot contained plutonium, but the SEM operators surmised, based on their experience, that this was likely contamination from the SEM enclosure.
 One spot contained gold, but this was also attributed to SEM contamination.
 The lack of structure observed during analyses may be attributed to long hold times of the sample prior to analysis and SEM preparation procedures.
+Hold time refers to the time between sampling and analyzing the material (i.e., the time when the samples were not held on ice or refrigerated).

-Conducted in parallel, various chemical and spectroscopic analyses failed to reveal strong evidence that the 'spider web' structure was principally of biological origin or composition.
-The chemical species detected were inorganic crystalline precipitates, containing high levels of Al and U in what appeared to be mostly (oxy) hydroxides.
-The elemental composition of the 'spider web' structure was generally confirmed by scanning electron microscopy and electron dispersion spectroscopy;

-however, the structural integrity of the 'spider web' matrix was not preserved during the dehydration steps in sample preparation for viewing.
+Conducted in parallel, various chemical and spectroscopic analyses failed to reveal strong evidence that the biological structure was principally of biological origin or composition.
+The chemical species detected were inorganic crystalline precipitates, containing high levels of AI and U in what appeared to be mostly (oxy) hydroxides.
+The elemental composition of the biological structure was generally confirmed by SEM and EDS; however, the structural integrity of the biological structure matrix was not preserved during the dehydration steps in sample preparation for viewing.
 This outcome is not uncommon for these types of biological materials (i.e., biofilms); preparative osmodehydration of the sample has resulted in disruptive shrinkage and loss of surface features, or in this case the make-up of the matrix itself.
 More advanced techniques in nondestructive staining and imaging by confocal microscopy or environmental electron microscopy; SRNL does not possess these capabilities for analysis of radiological samples.
 Furthermore, SRNL lacks sufficient detailed information to elucidate the aqueous phase chemical reactions that could potentially occur under the basin conditions to result in the formation and precipitation of these materials.
 The rough surfaces observed here would be conducive to microbial attachment, colonization, and biofilm formation.

-Figure 4-11 QBSD Image of Filter 17X (from SRNL-L4330-2012-00070)
+Figure 4-10 QBSD Image of Filter 17X [17]

-Figure 4-12 QBSD Image of Filter 30X (from SRNL-L4330-2012-00070)
+Figure 4-11 QBSD Image of Filter 30X [17]